shmup/card-game-rules/cuttle.md

  * When playing a glasses 8, instead of forcing players to play open handed, the player with the glasses may request to see either opponent's hand at any time

 ### Team Cuttle (2v2)
 Team Cuttle is a 2v2 game where players sit across from their partner.
 A team wins if either of its players earns the required number of points, but players do not share cards in their hand or on their field (points are counted separately and your Royals do not directly affect your partner).
-Otherwise, the rules are the same as cuttle.cards Vanilla Cuttle, with the following changes:
+Otherwise, the rules are the same as cuttle.cards Standard Cuttle, with the following changes:

 * Each player is dealt 5 cards, play starts left of the dealer and proceeds clockwise from there.
 Shuffle two Jokers into the deck.
 Jokers count as Royals with the effect "Steal target Royal".
 Similar to Jacks, they may transfer control of a Royal from any player to any other player.